Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 Your cat should always have free access to fresh, clean water.
 The water bowl should be washed every day.

-Feeding Scottish Fold kittens at the age of 1-2 months
+Feeding Scottish Fold kittens aged 1-2 months

-By the time the Scottish Fold kittens are 1 month old, they should be given a small amount of specialized dry kitten food, although milk is still the main food.
+By the time Scottish Fold kittens are 1 month old, they should be given a small amount of specialized dry kitten food, although milk is still the main food.
 This gradual introduction process is important in transitioning kittens to adult cat food.
-Most cats breastfeed their kittens for about two months.
+Most cats feed their kittens milk for about two months.
 By this time, 80 percent of the kitten's total nutrient intake should come from solid food.

-Varieties of food
+Types of food

 For any breed of cat, and the Scots are no exception, there are three types of food: